Despite a battle with cancer, Mandurah resident Irene Williams remains remarkably positive and credits yoga and exercise with helping in her recovery.

 “Cancer Council WA provides an incredible service that really makes a difference when you’ve been affected by cancer.
 There are a lot of people out there who need this sort of thing.
 Cancer Council WA needs to be applauded.”

 Registrations for our Life Now yoga and exercise programs are now open.
-Find your nearest class here or give our Cancer Nurses a call on 13 11 20 for more info.
+Find your nearest class here or give our Cancer Nurses a call on 13 11 20 for more information.